Congruence subgroups and Enriques surface automorphisms: The -nodality-class case

 Now we claim that $M$ is all of $W_{246}$.
 It contains $W_{245}$ by definition, so it suffices to show that $M$ contains the reflection in $e_{10}'$.
 Observe that $e_2,\dots,e_8,e_{10}'$ span a root lattice $E_7A_1$.
 Its saturation is strictly larger, hence a copy of $E_8$, because $\Lambda$ contains $(e_9-e_{10}'+e_7+e_5)/2$.
 We will show in the next paragraph that the negation map $G$ of this $E_8$ summand of $\Lambda$ is a Geiser involution.
 It lies in $W_{246}$ since it is the product of the reflection in $e_{10}'$ and the central involution of $W(E_7)$.
 Therefore $G\in S\sset M$.
 Since $M$ contains the central involution of $W(E_7)$, the same decomposition of $G$ shows that $M$ contains the reflection in $e_{10}'$.
 Modulo the fact that $G$ is a Geiser involution, this completes the proof that $M=W_{246}$.
 From our understanding of $M/S$ it follows that $S$ is exactly the subgroup of $W_{246}$ that acts trivially on $\nubar^\perp\sset V$.
 This is definition of $\Wbar_{\!246}(2)$, proving~\eqref{item-Gamma-contains-W-bar-246(2)}.

 We must still show that $G$ is a Geiser involution.
 To do this we seek $E_1,E_2\in\nef(X)$ with $E_1^2=E_2^2=0$ and $E_1\cdot E_2=1$ and $E_1+E_2$ ample, which span a copy of $U$ orthogonal to $e_2,\dots,e_8,e_{10}'$.
 Now, the orthogonal complement of $e_2,\dots,e_8,e_{10}'$ has signature $(1,1)$, so it has only two isotropic lines.
 This determines $E_1$ and $E_2$ up to scaling.
 In fact they are obvious from the Dynkin diagram: they must be the null vectors representing the $\Etilde_7\Atilde_1$ and $\Etilde_8$ cusps.
 We already know that the first is $(0,\dots,0;1,0)$, and one checks that the second is $(-1,0,\dots,0,-1;1,1)$.
 They have inner product~$1$, hence span a copy of $U$.
-They are nef because they lie in $C$.
-Their sum is ample because it lies in the interior of the edge joining these cusps, hence lies in $C$ and is not orthogonal to any nodal root.
-So $G$ is a Geiser involution.
+They are nef because they lie in $C$, so their sum is nef too.
+This sum also has odd inner product with $\nu$, hence nonzero inner product with every nodal root (since all nodal roots are congruent mod~$2$).
+Therefore the sum is ample, so $G$ is a Geiser involution.
 This completes the proof that $M=W_{246}$ and hence the proof of~\eqref{item-Gamma-contains-W-bar-246(2)}.

 Next we prove the rest.
 The main point is that $W_{246,\nu}/S_\nu$ maps isomorphically to $W_{246}/S$, since $W_{246,\nu}=W_{245}$ acts on $\nubar^\perp$ as $\Orth_9(2)$.
 It follows that the $S$-orbit of $\nu$ coincides with the $W_{246}$-orbit of $\nu$.
 This shows simultaneously that every facet of $\cup_{w\in W_{246}}w(C)$ is the orthogonal complement of a nodal root, and that $S$ (hence $\Gamma$) acts transitively on them.
 These are claims \eqref{item-nef-is-union-of-W246-translates} and \eqref{item-transitivity-on-facets} of the theorem.
 Claim \eqref{item-transitivity-on-nodal-curves} follows from \eqref{item-transitivity-on-facets} and the bijection between nodal roots and nodal curves.